pelias/documentation/getting-started/002-search.md

 * YMCA, 's-Gravenhage, Zuid-Holland [distance: 16688.292]
 * YMCA, Loughborough, United Kingdom [distance: 16978.367]

-## Prioritizing within Boundaries
+## Combine boundary search and prioritization
-Now that we've seen how to use boundary and focus to narrow down and sort your results, let's examine a few scenarios where they work well together.
+Now that you have seen how to use boundary and focus to narrow and sort your results, you can examine a few scenarios where they work well together.

 ### Prioritize within a country

 **TBD: insert image here**

-#### Example time
-Let's revisit the YMCA search we conducted with a focus around the Sydney Opera House.
-When providing only `focus.point`, we saw results come back from distant parts of the world, as expected.
+Going back to the YMCA search you conducted with a focus around a point in Sydney, the results came back from distant parts of the world, as expected.
 But say you wanted to only see results from the country in which your focus point lies.
-Let's combine that same focus point, Sydney Opera House, with the country boundary of Australia.
-Check this out.
+You can combine that same focus point in Sydney with the country boundary of Australia like this.

 > [/v1/search?api_key={YOUR-KEY}&text=YMCA&___focus.point.lat=-33.856680&focus.point.lon=151.215281___](http://pelias.bigdev.mapzen.com/v1/search?api_key={YOUR_API_KEY}&text=YMCA&focus.point.lat=-33.856680&focus.point.lon=151.215281)